Anonymous: 21st century

 In Fluyt, en Kokken-spel een aller eeuwen wonder …

-In mouth and fingers, sensitivity to hear:
+In mouth and fingers, and a sensitive ear:

 In flute and carillon, a wonder second to none,